paramireze/paramireze.github.io/_posts/2018-08-13-running-bear.markdown

 ---

 # Running Bear Triathlon
-This is the second year this event has taken place.
+This is the second year of the `Running Bear` triathlon.

-I won last year and found myself up against more competetors this year than last.
+I won last year and look to take a second victory.

 # course map
 ![finish]({{ '/assets/images/2018/aug/pav-rb.png' }})

-An unusual bike->run->swim triathlon, as opposed to swim->bike->run
+The course is similar to a sprint triathlon.
+The order of events is bike -> run -> swim.
+I was told the bike route is 9 miles, 5k run, and 200 meter swim.
+About 7 of the 9 mile bike route was laid with fresh blacktop.
+It felt like I was riding on butter.

 # Weapon of Choice
 ![finish]({{ '/assets/images/2018/aug/trek-ion-pro.jpg' }})

-I once again choose to use my Trek ion pro 2011 road bike for this course.
+I once again choose Trek ion pro road bike.
-I thought it did well given that 95% of the route is smooth blacktop.
+I thought it did well given that most of the route is pavement and smooth blacktop.
-Bit of gravel which felt more like cyclocross racing than anything but the time gained from riding on blacktop made up for it.
+Bit of gravel at the end, however, the time gained from riding on blacktop made up for it.

+# Run & Swim

+I had a strong lead going into the run and spent the last mile slowing down my breathing for the swim.
+The technique worked well and I was able to swim easily to my second victory.

 # Thwarted Selfie
 ![finish]({{ '/assets/images/2018/aug/pav-finish.jpg' }})

-Won the first place prize for the second time.
-For my efforts, I was awarded a giant teddy bear and a cowboy hat.
+For being a gangster, I was awarded a giant teddy bear and a cowboy hat.
-Most of the competitors today were fairly inexperienced and looking to have fun.

 # Three Lakes
 ![selfie]({{ '/assets/images/2018/aug/pav-self.jpg' }})